 Now I have a flash drive with FreeBSD 11.

-I think we have here Rufus replacement for Linux.
-Only drawback is that developers have stated that they don't plan on making RPM and deb packages, AppImage and npm nodejs packages is all we will get.
-But the installation process is simple enough and burning iso images to USB flash drives or SD cards is really easy with Etcher.
+The only drawback is that developers have stated that they don't plan on making RPM and deb packages, AppImage, npm, nodejs packages is all we will get.
+The installation process is simple enough and burning iso images to USB flash drives or SD cards is really easy with Etcher.
 This is all for this article, thank you for reading and have fun with Etcher.